tc39/notes/es7/2015-11/nov-18.md

 YK: composing regexp fragments on the fly

-WH: That’s only useful for structured composition.
+WH: That's only useful for structured composition.
 Unstructured composition (string concatenation) is too hard to reason about

 YK: not wanting this, seems like we are saying creating RegExp on the fly

 DH: this is just abstraction and composition, historically RegExp have been poor at this.

-WH: Whats YK’s point, why is that useful?
+WH: Whats YK's point, why is that useful?

 YK: imagine a complex RegExp where deriving char classes was complex, splitting this into multiple functions and composing makes sense.